cyberphone/qr-replacement/README.md

 Note: this proposal outlines a pure _Security Protocol_ which means that it presumes that the software running in Servers, PCs and Phones is operating correctly.

 ## Attack Vectors and their Mitigation
-The following analyses may indeed be incorrect.
+The following analysis may indeed be incorrect.
 This is why I have requested a security review 😀.

 ### Intercepting NFC
 Intercepting NFC over quite long distances have been reported as feasible.